Line 6 automation gets closer every day...

 • Doesn't the lack of train drivers mean a reduction in the safety of the line?

-From the point of view of train traffic, one of the main features of the new line will be its safety, guaranteed by the new traffic control systems, communication and platform screen doors.
-Moreover, it will be permanently controlled and monitored from the new Central Control Centre.
+From the point of view of train traffic, one of the main features of the new line will be its safety, guaranteed by the new traffic control, signalling and communication systems, as well as platform screen doors.
+In addition, it will be permanently controlled and monitored from the new facilities devoted to automatic lines at the Central Control Post.

 From the point of view of emergency actions, the new line will have additional control systems (CCTV, fire detectors, intercom and passenger information), a concrete track platform and stairs on the platform for evacuation, as well as ground staff (station staff, operators and automatic line managers) with sufficient resources to handle incidents.